goauthentik/authentik/website/integrations/services/jellyfin/index.md

 **Application Settings**

-Create an application that uses `jellyfin`.
+Create an application that uses `jellyfin` provider.
 Optionally apply access restrictions to the application.

-Set the launch URL to `https://jellyfin.company.com/sso/OID/start/authentik`
+Set the launch URL to `https://jellyfin.company/sso/OID/start/authentik`